rocket-pool/RPIPs/RPIPs/RPIP-49.md

   * **Vote Eligible RPL Targets** - Decide and ratify vote-eligible RPL targets if voter_share is not chosen as the surplus share strategy.
 * **Deposit Strategy** - Decide whether to take a 2TX or 3TX deposit strategy for validator creation and ratify choice.
 * **Penalty System** - Research, draft and ratify a penalty system.
+* **When the security council should change NO commission** - the proposal delegates a limited ability for the security council to make NO changes and directs them to do so based on a specific metric.
+When and how the council should act is still an open area of discussion.

 Any other significant issues the development team identifies that impact their ability to deliver this upgrade may also be added to this list.
 The development team should strive to minimize this, communicate clearly if it occurs and keep as close to the spirit of the existing contents when deviation is needed.